UAEM North America

 UAEM North America is made up of various leadership teams and bodies that serve our mission, vision, and values.

-Before joining UAEM as North American Executive Director, in April 2023, Justin led Partners In Health's efforts on domestic policy and advocacy strategy, where he worked on legislative policy changes like the American Rescue Plan Act and advocated for a rational COVID-19 response.
+An Access to Medicines advocate since his undergraduate days in 2010, Justin brings 15 years of movement experience as the executive director of UAEM North America.
+Before joining UAEM North America as Executive Director in April 2023, Justin led Partners In Health's efforts on domestic policy and advocacy strategy, where he worked on legislative policy changes like the American Rescue Plan Act and advocated for a rational COVID-19 response.
 Previously, Justin worked on health care priorities with Families USA and Public Citizen in Washington D.C., focused on lowering drug prices, taking on pharmaceutical patent overreach, expanding health care coverage, and lowering underlying health care costs.
 Justin holds an MPH in Health Policy from Yale University and a B.S. in biomedical sciences and neuroscience from Central Michigan University.
 As a student, he led UAEM chapters at both universities and served on the UAEM North America Coordinating Committee and Board of Directors.

 UAEM North America Coordinating Committee